 If you are still not sure enough, we recommend consulting a local foundation repair contractor to visit your site.
 They are the best source to suggest what you need to do with your foundation repair and possibly give an estimated cost and time.

-How do I know if my house is built on a slab?
+How Do I Know if My House is Built on a Slab?

 If you discover that your property is not elevated off the ground and does not have any stumps supporting it, then it’s likely that it’s built on a slab.

 We hope this blog post has answered all your questions relating to restumping and underpinning.
-Remember that underpinning is a different process used to stabilize foundations when building structures are built on a slab.
+Remember that underpinning is a different process used to stabilise foundations when building structures are built on a slab.
 Last but not least, always consult a local foundation repair contractor to be safe – for you and your building.